microsoft/clrmd/Documentation/WalkingTheHeap.md

 (the total size of all objects the given object keeps alive.)

-Given an object, you can enumerate all objects it points to using `GCHeapType.Enumerate` object references.
+Given an object, you can enumerate all objects it points to using `ClrType.Enumerate` object references.
 We will use that function to implement `objsize`:

     private static void ObjSize(GCHeap heap, ulong obj, out uint count, out ulong size)